 There are an estimated 4,500 injuries, and 60 construction worker deaths related to scaffold accidents each year.
 The last two causes listed are attributed to 72 percent of workers injured in accidents involving scaffolds.
 Another potential reason why an incident may occur is extreme weather conditions, such as heavy rain or severe winds.

 OSHA and other regulatory bodies have safety regulations designed to protect workers from scaffold accidents.
 Unfortunately, these regulations only work when they are followed.
 General contractors as well as building owners are required to make sure there is safety equipment for workers to use when working on high-elevation platforms or close to a drop-off or excavated area.
 These include safe scaffolding, properly maintained hoists, safe and sturdy ladders, and safety harnesses or lanyards.

 When a scaffolding accident occurs, many other individuals on top of the general contractor can be held accountable for the injury.
 This can include the manufacturers, subcontractors and vendors.
 This is because you may be able to attribute fault to one or more of these parties, citing negligence on their part.
 An attorney can help you determine the best course of action, and we will do this for no cost.
 In fact, when we take on a case, we only charge legal fees once we win money on your behalf.
 You may be able to sue for various damages, such as:

 - Emotional distress

-SPEAK WITH A LOS ANGELES SCAFFOLDING ACCIDENT LAWYER FOR FREE
+SPEAK WITH A LOS ANGELES SCAFFOLDING ACCIDENT LAWYER Today

-It’s important to seek out the services of an experienced Los Angeles scaffolding attorney, as we can help you determine your case’s worth.
-Our attorneys will also work tirelessly to negotiate a fair settlement outside of court, if at all possible.
-Please contact Greenberg & Ruby, LLP today at (323) 782-0535 for your free consultation to discuss how best we can help you.
+It's important to seek out the services of an experienced Los Angeles scaffolding attorney, as they can help you determine your case's worth.
+Greenberg & Ruby, LLP attorneys will also work tirelessly to negotiate a fair settlement outside of court, if at all possible.
+Contact them today at (323) 782-0535 for your free consultation to discuss how they can help you with your situation.